collaborativebioinformatics/Genevar22/README.md

 ## Goal

 [GeneVar](https://github.com/collaborativebioinformatics/GeneVar) is an open-access, gene centric data browser for structural variants (SVs) analysis.
+As clinicians and patients are often comfortable using interactive web-pages, GenVar uses the shiny framework for web tool portability and the processing power of the R data analysis language.
+The three modes of inquiry for GenVar, namely, by gene ID, VCF file, or phenotype, are intuitive and simple.
+A doctor or patient can use GenVar to benefit from databases such as dbVar, ClinVar, and OMIM with less time spent looking at raw data in an overwhelming genomic coordinate format.

 GeneVar takes a gene name as an input or ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.

 [Clinical SV](https://github.com/collaborativebioinformatics/clinical_SVs) is an open access software that can annotate variant call format (VCF) files with clinically relavant information as well as provide useful visualizations such as disease ontology plots.